larsville/git-primer/README.md

 ## Background

 I first tried learning Git and GitHub by immersion on a real project with a team of remote people.
 I knew Git was "different" and that I'd need to unlearn various concepts and terminology from other source code management systems.
-I found that even good authors and astute colleagues sometimes wrote or spoke in a loose or inconsistent way that made it easy for a beginner to take a mental wrong turn.
-I was able to limp along, but at best I always needed a lot of help, and I never really felt like I knew what I was doing.
+I found that even good authors and astute colleagues sometimes write or speak in a loose or inconsistent way that makes it easy for a beginner to take a mental wrong turn.
+I was able to limp along, but I always needed a lot of help, and I never really felt like I knew what I was doing.

 So I decided to start again from the ground up, getting clear on the underlying concepts and terminology before getting my hands too dirty.
 I read a lot, and took notes, documenting these concepts in my own words.
 This approach worked a lot better for me.
 Maybe this cleaned-up and expanded version of my notes will be helpful to you.
+I try to assume as little as possible about what you know.
 If you find issues, let me know.
-I try to assume as little as possible about what you know.

 I've highlighted things that I had to unlearn, or insert into my brain with special care, as __Mental floss__.